 Benefits: Cumin is added to almost every Ayurveda-inspired meal; it prevents indigestion and pain in abdomen, loss of appetite, nausea, loose stool, flatulence, and even vomiting.
 It is also useful for irritable bowels and scanty or irregular periods.

 This legendary herb is used raw as well as cooked.
 For obesity, swallow a small amount (1⁄4 tsp.) with warm water.
-For
+For coughs and colds, boil in cow’s milk along with black pepper.
+Mix with water and gargle for sore throats.

 Benefits: Acts as an appetizer by imparting a pleasant color to Ayurvedic food.
 It is antitoxic, antiseptic, and a blood and skin purifier; makes the body inhospitable to parasites; enhances complexion; and boosts immunity.